amberry/cp-docker-images/docs/tutorials/replicator.rst

 For this tutorial, we'll run Docker using Docker Compose.

 To get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
-The Confluent Platform Docker Images require Docker version 1.11 or greater.
+The |cp| Docker Images require Docker version 1.11 or greater.

-Once you've done that, you can follow the steps below to start up the Confluent Platform services.
+Once you've done that, you can follow the steps below to start up the |cp| services.

 1. Create and configure the Docker Machine (OS X only).